How Does Tax Fraud Work?

-Tax season is a prime time for criminals.
-Criminals can file fraudulent tax returns in your name—and steal your tax refund.
-They may attempt identity theft through emails claiming false problems with your return or tax documents.
+Identity thieves can file fraudulent tax returns in your name and steal your tax refund.
+They may attempt identity theft through emails or phone calls that claim false problems with your return or tax documents.

-A number of email tax fraud messages claiming to be from U-M administrative units or the IRS itself have been reported at U-M. They tell people to update or validate information using fake U-M login pages, fake IRS pages and forms, fraudulent Google forms, and more.
+Identity thieves send fraudulent emails claiming to be from U-M administrative units or the IRS asking people to update or validate information using fake U-M login pages, fake IRS pages and forms, fraudulent Google forms, and more.
 They ask for personal information such as birthdate, Social Security number, and more that they can use to impersonate you.
 Do not provide this information.

 The IRS does not initiate contact with taxpayers by email, text messages, or social media channels to request personal or financial information.